Person standing in front of the sky listening to music, wearing fidget rings

 How Can You Celebrate Earth Day?

-A great place to start is to check if there are any local organizations that are putting together events in your community.
-There might be speeches, trash clean-up, or other volunteer opportunities that you can participate in.
+1. Connect with local organizations.
+A great way to celebrate the holiday is checking if there are any local environmental organizations putting together events in your community.
+There might be talks you can attend, trash clean-ups, or other volunteer opportunities that you can participate in.

-On your own, you can plant a tree, do some research on climate change, or go through things you've been wanting to get rid of and donate them to local charities.
-Spring is the perfect time to declutter and donate—it is much better for the environment for you to donate your old things instead of throwing them away!
-You could also donate money to local, national, and global conservation organizations to help fund their environmental protection efforts.
+2. Plan your own celebration.
+You could plant a tree, conduct research on climate change, or go through things you've been wanting to get rid of and donate them to local charities.
+If you have extra finances, you could also donate money to local, national, and global conservation organizations to help fund their environmental protection efforts.

-You can also get together with friends and community members to organize your own Earth Day events!
-You can do a community-wide clean up, put together forums where young activists can share concerns facing their generation, and you could set up a community garden!
+3. Plan an event with your friends.
+Finally, you could gather friends and community members to organize your own Earth Day event.
+You can do a community-wide clean-up, put together forums where young activists can share concerns facing their generation, or you could create your own community garden!

 For more ideas on how to celebrate Earth Day, check out suggestions from The Nature Conservancy